 - Cantinflear.
-This term is included in the RAE dictionary, but we think it’s important to highlight where this comes from to give the credit that is really deserved.
-This refers to the eternal character ‘Cantinflas’ created by the great Mario Moreno.
+This term is included in the RAE dictionary, but we think it’s important to highlight where this comes from to give it the credit that is really deserves.
+This refers to the eternal character "Cantinflas" created by the great Mario Moreno.
 Known for speaking without actually saying anything.
 We love him.
 What about you?

 - Chingón.
 Ideal word for describing something that’s very good or positive.
 When used to describe a person, it refers more to their intelligence.

 - Chipocludo.
 Somebody who does their job efficiently and responsibly.

 - Enmuinarse.
 From the North of the country, meaning "to get angry."

 - Escuincle.
 From the Náhuatl language, this is a synonym of the Spanish word "mocoso," meaning "child."

 - Fresa.
 A posh person who over-pronounces their words to put emphasis on their social status.

 - Guandajón.
 Used to describe men who don’t look after their physical appearance and who always wear large-sized clothes.

 - Güey.
 Another very commonly used word.
 Usually used to mean peer or friend, but can also be used to mean stupid or clumsy.